 An appeal to Reliabilism, or a similar causal theory of warrant, may well be the best way for rationalists to develop the Innate Knowledge thesis.
 They have a difficult row to hoe, however.
 First, such accounts of warrant are themselves quite controversial.
 Second, rationalists must give an account of innate knowledge that maintains and explains the distinction between innate knowledge and a posteriori knowledge, and it is not clear that they will be able to do so within such an account of warrant.
 Suppose for the sake of argument that we have innate knowledge of some proposition, P. What makes our knowledge that P innate?
 To sharpen the question, what difference between our knowledge that P and a clear case of a posteriori knowledge, say our knowledge that something is red based on our current visual experience of a red table, makes the former innate and the latter not innate?
 In each case, we have a true, warranted belief.
 In each case, presumably, our belief gains its warrant from the fact that it meets a particular causal condition, e.g., it is produced by a reliable process.
 In each case, the causal process is one in which an experience causes us to believe the proposition at hand (that P; that something is red), for, as defenders of innate knowledge admit, our belief that P is “triggered” by an experience, as is our belief that something is red.
 The insight behind the Innate Knowledge thesis seems to be that the difference between our innate and a posteriori knowledge lies in the relation between our experience and our belief in each case.
 The experience that causes our belief that P does not “contain” the information that P, while our visual experience of a red table does “contain” the information that something is red.
 Yet, exactly what is the nature of this containment relation between our experiences, on the one hand, and what we believe, on the other, that is missing in the one case but present in the other?
 The nature of the experience-belief relation seems quite similar in each.
 The causal relation between the experience that triggers our belief that P and our belief that P is contingent, as is the fact that the belief-forming process is reliable.
 The same is true of our experience of a red table and our belief that something is red.
 The causal relation between the experience and our belief is again contingent.
 We might have been so constructed that the experience we describe as “being appeared to redly” caused us to believe, not that something is red, but that something is hot.
 The process that takes us from the experince to our belief is also only contingently reliable.
 Moreover, if our experience of a red table “contains” the information that something is red, then that fact, not the existence of a reliable belief-forming process between the two, should be the reason why the experience warrants our belief.
 By appealing to Reliablism, or some other causal theory of warrant, rationalists may obtain a way to explain how innate knowledge can be warranted.
 They still need to show how their explanation supports an account of the difference between innate knowledge and a posteriori knowledge.

 According to the Innate Concept thesis, some of our concepts have not been gained from experience.
 They are instead part of our rational make-up, and experience simply triggers a process by which we consciously grasp them.
 The main concern motivating the rationalist should be familiar by now: the content of some concepts seems to outstrip anything we could have gained from experience.
 An example of this reasoning is presented by Descartes in the Meditations.
-Descartes classifies our ideas as adventitious, invented by us, and innate.
+Although he sometimes seems committed to the view that all our ideas are innate (Adams 1975 and Gotham 2002), he there classifies our ideas as adventitious, invented by us, and innate.
 Adventitious ideas, such as a sensation of heat, are gained directly through sense experience.
 Ideas invented by us, such as our idea of a hippogriff, are created by us from other ideas we possess.
 Innate ideas, such as our ideas of God, of extended matter, of substance and of a perfect triangle, are placed in our minds by God at creation.
-Consider Descartes's argument that our concept of God, as an infinitely perfect being, is innate.
+Consider Descartes’s argument that our concept of God, as an infinitely perfect being, is innate.
 Our concept of God is not directly gained in experience, as particular tastes, sensations and mental images might be.
 Its content is beyond what we could ever construct by applying available mental operations to what experience directly provides.
 From experience, we can gain the concept of a being with finite amounts of various perfections, one, for example, that is finitely knowledgeable, powerful and good.
 We cannot however move from these empirical concepts to the concept of a being of infinite perfection. (“I must not think that, just as my conceptions of rest and darkness are arrived at by negating movement and light, so my perception of the infinite is arrived at not by means of a true idea but by merely negating the finite,” Third Meditation, p.
 94.)
 Descartes supplements this argument by another.
 Not only is the content of our concept of God beyond what experience can provide, the concept is a prerequisite for our employment of the concept of finite perfection gained from experience. (“My perception of the infinite, that is God, is in some way prior to my perception of the finite, that is myself.
 For how could I understand that I doubted or desired—that is lacked something—and that I was not wholly perfect, unless there were in me some idea of a more perfect being which enabled me to recognize my own defects by comparison,” Third Meditation, p.
 94).